 The primary emphasis of this fellowship is obtaining strong clinical skills and conducting clinical research.
-There will be additional laboratory and other research opportunities through Emory University School of Medicine, with a strong record of basic and translational neurosciences research.
+There are additional laboratory and other research opportunities through Emory University School of Medicine.

-As an instructor with the Emory University School of Medicine Department of Neurosurgery, the fellow will serve in a supervisory and educational role for residents and medical students rotating through the aforementioned clinics and programs.
+As instructors with the Emory University School of Medicine Department of Neurosurgery, fellows serve in a supervisory and educational role for residents and medical students rotating through the aforementioned clinics and programs.

-The ACPNF requires all applicants to have a doctor of medicine degree and complete an accredited neurosurgical residency program.
+The Accreditation Council for Pediatric Neurosurgical Fellowships (ACPNF) requires all applicants to have a doctor of medicine degree and complete an accredited neurosurgical residency program.
 Candidates must be board-eligible or board-certified neurosurgeons who are licensable in Georgia.

 Business Operations Coordinator

 Pediatric Neurosurgery Associates at Children’s